 In 2022, DC was a Research Intern at the Department of Energy Technologies and Renewable Sources of the Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA, TERIN-ICT-HPC Lab); working on solid-state electrolytes interfaces with Dr. Francesco Buonocore and Dr. Massimo Celino.

-In 2023, DC has been a MSCA Early Stage Researcher at the Quantum Systems and Nanomaterials Group of the University of Exeter, within the frame of the DiSeTCoM Project (H2020-MSCA-RISE-2018, G.A.
+In 2023, DC was a MSCA Early Stage Researcher at the Quantum Systems and Nanomaterials Group of the University of Exeter (UK) and at MaxLLG Ltd., within the frame of the DiSeTCoM Project (H2020-MSCA-RISE-2018, G.A.
 ID: 823728); working on opto-valleytronics in 2D materials with Prof. Dr. Mikhail Portnoi and Dr. Eros Mariani.

-Since 2021, DC has been a Scientific Associate at the Italian National Institute for Nuclear Physics (INFN, CSN4); since 2022, he has been a PhD Student in Physics, member of the Condensed Matter Theory Group, concurrently a Young Researcher at the European Theoretical Spectroscopy Facility (ETSF) and a Member of the Mediterranean Institute of Fundamental Physics (MIFP).
-DC is the winner of 5 merit-based scholarships as Teaching and Laboratory Assistant; of an Erasmus+ Scholarship; and PI of 2 CINECA ISCRA Projects.
+Since 2021, DC has been a Scientific Associate at the Italian National Institute for Nuclear Physics (INFN, CSN4); since 2022, he has been a PhD Student in Physics, member of the Condensed Matter Theory Group and of the University Centre for Computation in Science and Technology (CAST), concurrently a Young Researcher at the European Theoretical Spectroscopy Facility (ETSF) and a Member of the Mediterranean Institute of Fundamental Physics (MIFP).
+DC is the winner of 5 merit-based scholarships as Teaching and Laboratory Assistant; of an Erasmus+ Scholarship; and the PI of 2 CINECA ISCRA Projects.
 His current focus is on HPC in Condensed Matter and Materials Physics, for Advanced Energy Materials.